 I wonder if the inconsistency in my walk with God has anything to do with the fact that I can lead a “successful” church in America without being in love with Jesus.
-I’m sure I could blame American church culture, my position, or a busy schedule for my lack of reverent intimacy.
-The truth, however, is that my sin and hypocrisy is a result of me.
+I’m sure I could blame American church culture, my position or a busy schedule for my lack of reverent intimacy.
+The truth, however, is that my sin and hypocrisy are a result of me.
 This truth leads us to some devotions for church leaders.

 We can argue that we’re busy doing ministry, which is how we express our love.
 But if that’s all God wanted, His words to the Ephesians in Revelation 2 would make no sense.

 “I know your deeds, your hard work and your perseverance.
 I know that you cannot tolerate wicked men, that you have tested those who claim to be apostles but are not and have found them false.
 You have persevered and have endured hardships for my name and have not grown weary.”
 (NIV)